JoelNiklaus/SwissCourtRulingCorpus/CONTRIBUTING.md

 #### Court Composition

-The [court_composition_extractor.py](scrc/preprocessors/extractors/court_composition_extractor.py) is the main file coordinating the citation extraction for all spiders.
+The [court_composition_extractor.py](scrc/preprocessors/extractors/court_composition_extractor.py) is the main file coordinating the court composition (judges and clerks) extraction for all spiders.
 When you implement a new spider, you should add your code to the [court_composition_extracting_functions.py](scrc/preprocessors/extractors/spider_specific/court_composition_extracting_functions.py)

 #### Procedural Participation

-The [procedural_participation_extractor.py](scrc/preprocessors/extractors/procedural_participation_extractor.py) is the main file coordinating the citation extraction for all spiders.
+The [procedural_participation_extractor.py](scrc/preprocessors/extractors/procedural_participation_extractor.py) is the main file coordinating the procedural participation (parties and legal counsels) extraction for all spiders.
 When you implement a new spider, you should add your code to the [procedural_participation_extracting_functions.py](scrc/preprocessors/extractors/spider_specific/procedural_participation_extracting_functions.py)